Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Humphrey was provided with pain medication, antibiotics, steroids, IV fluids and lots of nutritious food.
 He was soon eating cautiously and was grateful for his new-found wealth of medical care, food, water and caring friends to help him.
 He initially spent all his time eating or sleeping in an effort to regain some of his health and strength.
 He was quiet, respectful and grateful for all he received.

-Humphrey was also diagnosed with significant lack of vision - he seems to see shadows and can locate people and food, but is sometimes hesitant with his footing in a new environment, so his current room is never rearranged.
-He was also diagnosed with Diabetes in December, 2024, so he requires insulin each morning.
-He would just like a quiet retirement home where he can enjoy a human's love, a lap to sleep on, some good food and a nice warm bed - that's all he asks.
-After all, he thinks he is in heaven now!
-Just imagine what he would think if he got his own very own home and family!
+Humphrey was also diagnosed with significant lack of vision - he seemed to see shadows and can locate people and food, but is sometimes hesitant with his footing in a new environment, so his current room is never rearranged.
+He was also diagnosed with diabetes in December, 2024, so he requires insulin each morning.

 FIV+